SvenGroot/Ookii.CommandLine.Cpp/README.md

 #include <ookii/command_line.h>
 ```

-This gets you all the core functionality, except for [shell commands](docs/ShellCommands.md), for
+This gets you all the core functionality, including subcommands.
-which you should include `<ookii/subcommand.h>` instead.

 ## Building and running tests and samples